binance/binance-spot-api-docs/faqs/spot_glossary.md

 * Order `status` indicating the order has been canceled by the user.

 `clientOrderId`
-* A field, which can be set by the user, in the JSON response for `POST /api/v3/order` to identify the newly placed order.
+* A field, which can be set by the user, in the JSON response for order placement requests to identify the newly placed order.

 `commission`
 * The fee that was paid on a trade.